-Communications Controllers
+Communication Controllers

-The X.25 NCP Packet Switching Interface can run on either the IBM 3705-II or the IBM 3705-80 Communications Controller.
+Releases 2, 3, 3.1, and 3.2 of the X.25 NCP Packet Switching Interface can run on either the IBM 3705-II or the IBM 3705-80 Communications Controller.
+Releases 4 and 4.1 of the X.25 NCP Packet Switching Interface run on the 3725 Communication Controller.

-To attach to an X.25 network, you must have a duplex synchronous adapter (non-switched line) and at least one CS2 or CS3 communication scanner with the appropriate FDX line set (CS1 is not supported).
-V24 or RS-232-C (X.21 bis) or V35 adapters are supported for each release of the X.25 NPSI.
-Release 3 also supports the X.21 non-switched adapter.
+To attach to an X.25 network using a 3705, you must have a duplex synchronous adapter (non-switched line) and at least one CS2 or CS3 communication scanner with the appropriate FDX line set (CS1 is not supported).
+CS3 communication scanner is required for speeds between 20.4 K bits and 56 K bits.
+V24 or RS-232-C (X.21 bis) or V35 adapters are supported for each release of the X.25 NCP Packet Switching Interface.
+Releases 2 and 3 also support the X.21 non-switched adapter.

-Refer to the Program Summary, GC30-9544 for specifications of scanner types and line sets.
+Refer to the Program Summary, GC30-9544 for specifications of communication scanner types and line sets.